What is a co-op?

 For more information about co-ops, we recommend the following sites:

-Stronger Together – This informative site was developed by the National Cooperative Grocers.
-Three Rivers Market is an active member of the NCG, along with over 148 other food co-ops operating 200 stores in 37 states with combined annual sales of over $2 billion and over 1.3 million consumer-owners.
-You will find all kinds of information on the Stronger Together site including locations of other food co-ops across the United States, reliable information about food, and recipes.
+National Cooperative Grocers.
+Three Rivers Market is an active member of National Cooperative Grocers (NCG), along with over 147 food co-ops operating over 200 stores in 39 states with combined annual sales over $2.3 billion and serving over 1.3 million consumer-owners.

 National Cooperative Business Association CLUSA International – Three Rivers Market is also a member of the NCBA CLUSA.
 Their site provides information about all kinds of cooperatives.